pdjr-signalk/pdjr-skplugin-devantech/README.md

 in a meaningful way and allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs on each defined Signal K relay output channel a PUT handler that translates state change requests into relay device operating commands.
+Secondly, the plugin installs a PUT handler on each Signal K switch path that is associated with a relay device channel.
+The PUT handler translates state change requests directed at a switch path into relay device operating commands.

-The most reliable devices supported by the plugin are those in the DS range.
-These can be configured to automatically report their status to the Signal K host and the plugin will use these report messages as a trigger for establishing control communication with the remote device.

-Devantech modules are not consistent in providing confirmative responses to relay operating commands and are somewhat inconsistent in the ways in which they can be cajoled into reporting module status.

-The plugin ensures that:

-1. Every relay operation command immediately results in a device status report being received by Signal K (it is this status report that ultimately sets the state of Signal K's switch paths, not the receipt of a PUT command *per-se*).

-2. Every 5 seconds a status report is requested from the remote device and this is similarly used to update the state of Signal K's switch paths.

 ## Configuration

-If you intend using a Devantech relay module from the DS range then you must patch your device firmware and then configure your device on its host Ethernet network before attempting to use it with this plugin.

-The include file 'ds.patch' adds two

-### Configuring a DS module
+### Configuring a DS module for use with this plugin

 This plugin includes a patch for the firmware of DS series Devantech relay modules which adds two new commands to the TCP ASCII control